veridu/veridu.github.io/article/sharing-economy.md

 							sent me a great profile of my
 							potential guest.
 It was based
 							on their social media profiles
-							and contained all the usual
+							and contained all the usual identity
 							information, and then some.
 Like
 							the fact they were an avid traveller just like me.
 This little fact made